 The best sales forces are made up of employees who never stop learning.
-How do you make sure you’re helping everyone stay in tip-top shape, avoiding the ever-tempting lure of stagnation?
-Continue the learning with a renewed focus on sales enablement and sales training, particularly to improve corporate sales training needs to be:
+But how do you make sure you’re helping everyone continue learning, avoiding the ever-tempting lure of complacency?
+Keep the professional development going with a renewed focus on sales enablement and sales training, particularly to improve corporate sales training for your organization.

-Adapt your message to the needs of the audience, and build on the group’s existing foundation of knowledge.
+Adapt your message to the needs of the audience, and build on the group’s existing knowledge.
 A new hire training session, for example, should be significantly different in length, tone, and focus from an ongoing training session.
 When your sales team knows you value their time, and when they realize you’re providing training on relevant topics, everyone wins.

-It’s 2012.
 Everyone’s schedule is lacking in wiggle room, but many of your sales reps are eager to improve.
-If you make sure your corporate sales training is virtually accessible (this is why sales teams love Bloomfire) from anywhere at any time, more members of your team will seek the training out.
+If you make sure your corporate sales training is virtually accessible from anywhere at any time, more members of your team will seek the training out.

 Corporate sales trainings should be short, relevant, and accessible at any time, and if they are, their effectiveness will increase significantly.